-10 Tips for SEO Press Releases
+10 Tips On How to Write Press Releases

 At their best, press releases can strengthen your Internet presence and cultivate fresh clientele.
 They can put you in the good graces of journalists who can spread your news into new circles, rewarding you with viewers and fresh sets of eyes.